openvinotoolkit/model_server/docs/binary_input_kfs.md

 When the data is sent in the `bytes_contents` field of `InferTensorContents` and input `datatype` is set to `BYTES`, such input is interpreted as a binary encoded image.
 The `BYTES` datatype is dedicated to binary encoded **images** and if it's set, the data **must** be placed in `bytes_contents` or in `raw_input_contents`

 If data is located in `raw_input_contents` you need to precede data of every batch by 4 bytes conatining size of this batch.
-For example, if batch would contain three images of sizes 370, 480, 500 bytes the content of raw_input_contents[index_of_thi_input] would look like this:
+For example, if batch would contain three images of sizes 370, 480, 500 bytes the content of raw_input_contents[index_of_the_input] would look like this:
 <0x72010000 (=370)><370 bytes of first image><0xE0010000 (=480)><480 bytes of second image> <0xF4010000 (=500)><500 bytes of third image>

 Note, that while the model metadata reports the inputs shape with layout `NHWC`, the binary data must be sent with